 This includes the money earned by either spouse during marriage and all property bought with those earnings.
 Any community property assets are owned equally by husband and wife.
 Likewise, community property debts incurred during marriage are generally debts of the couple.
 There are many Community property assets often overlooked or not considered during the divorce process.

 There are many assets that are often overlooked or not considered during divorce.

 - Family Pets: In California pets are considered personal property.
 The family pet will be given to one spouse while the other will receive money compensation for half the value.

-- Family Photos: All photos taken during a Sacramento marriage are community property assets.
+- Family Photos: All photos taken during a California marriage are community property assets.
 One spouse will receive copies while the other will retain the originals.

 - Lottery Tickets: A ticket purchased during a your marriage is considered community property asset and subject to an equal division between spouses.
 Each spouse would receive one-half of the lottery winnings and the tax liability.